fairdataihub/SODA-for-SPARC/README.md

 *   Validate dataset with the same validator used by the Curation Team
 *   Upload organized dataset directly on Blackfynn to avoid duplicating files locally

 SODA is distributed as an easy to install application for Windows, Mac and Linux platforms.
 The front-end (Graphical User Interface or GUI) of SODA is built with [Electron](https://electronjs.org/), an open-source framework developed and maintained by GitHub that conveniently combines HTML, CSS, and Javascript, while the back-end is developed in Python (v3.6).
-The application is inspired by a [GitHub repository](https://github.com/fyears/electron-python-example) and [Medium blog](https://medium.com/@abulka/electron-python-4e8c807bfa5e).
+The application is inspired by a [GitHub repository](https://github.com/fyears/electron-python-example) and a [Medium blog](https://medium.com/@abulka/electron-python-4e8c807bfa5e).
 All source codes and files are shared with an open source license ([MIT](LICENSE)) to permit user modification without restrictions.

 SODA is distributed as an easy to install application for:
 *   [Windows](https://3dtholdings-my.sharepoint.com/:u:/g/personal/bpatel_calmi2_org/ESz_2R4PCPJOiOJGSHPGsPABsRzz423tcCbCxCWiVKFW9Q?e=BUDuDg) (Developed & tested on Windows 10)